derekphilipau/museum-nextjs-search/README.md

 - `source` - Source of the constituent, e.g. "Brooklyn Museum", "Getty ULAN"
 - `sourceId` - Source-dependent ID of the constituent
 - `wikiQid` - Wikidata QID of the constituent
-- `ulanId` - ULAN ID of the constituent
+- `ulan` - ULAN record for the constituent

 Geographical Location: